Netherlands in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final was broadcast in the Netherlands on Nederland 1 with commentary by Cornald Maas; Paul de Leeuw was also a commentator for the final.
-The Dutch spokesperson, who announced the Dutch votes during the final, was Paul de Leeuw and Edsilia Rombley.
+NOS appointed Paul de Leeuw and Edsilia Rombley as its spokespersons to announced the Dutch votes during the final.

 Semi-final

 Edsilia Rombley took part in technical rehearsals on 3 and 5 May, followed by dress rehearsals on 9 and 10 May.
 The Dutch performance featured Edsilia Rombley standing on a small podium wearing an orange dress and performing together with four female dancers, all of them which also performed backing vocals, and a male dancer.
 The stage was dark in the beginning but later displayed red and yellow colours with dark leaves set against on the LED screens.
 The four female backing performers that joined Edsilia Rombley were Charida Jonkhart, Martine Hauwert, Merel Schaftenaar and Thirza Solcer, while the male dancer was Bram Blankestijn.

 At the end of the show, the Netherlands was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that the Netherlands placed twenty-first in the semi-final, receiving a total of 38 points.